For a deeper dive into the problem and solutions, check out Manually Build CSS Selectors below.

 Generic CSS selectors

-If CSS selectors are too general and can be refer to more than one element on your page, tooltips or hotspots cannot identify which element to appear on and therefore will not show:
+If CSS selectors are too general and can be referred to more than one element on your page, tooltips or hotspots cannot identify which element to appear on and therefore will not show:

 To get your flows appearing on the correct elements, identify a more unique selector by inspecting the element on your page.
 Once you have a more specific selector, click on the cog icon of the hotspot or tooltip you would like to adjust and then add the unique identifier in the Selector field, or select another attribute in the list: